kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 SLIs/SLOs.
 We will need to monitor for differences, particularly during beta testing, when evaluating this feature for beta and graduation.

+We discovered degration of system critical daemons like Kubelet and systemd if swap is enabled.
+We recommend disabling swap for the `system.slice` and setting `io.latency` for the `system.slice`.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

 <!--